 Anyone interested in the best 2-in-1 laptop at the moment has to check out the Surface Book 3 really, but it comes at a high price: this is only for those with relatively deep pockets to consider.
 Even at this price though, we don't think you're going to be disappointed.

 This is a very Surface-heavy list and for good reason: Microsoft's forays into the 2-in-1 market have been a huge success, revitalising the company's image as a serious hardware maker right when it needed it.
-For people who want to get in on this without paying handsomely, Microsoft has you covered with the second Surface Go.
+For people who want to get in on this without paying handsomely, Microsoft has you covered with the Microsoft Surface Go 2.

 It builds on what made the original Surface Go so good, adding a more premium-feeling design and a small specs bump to make sure you can get through all of the computing tasks that you need to get through.
 It also squeezes in a bigger-sized screen into a form factor the same size as the original Surface Go, but cutting down on the bezels.